alexle/alexle.github.com/posts/change-one-word.markdown

 Words make a huge difference in our attitude and behavior.
 Using the right ones can provide gratitude and humility to shape any endeavor we face in positive ways.

-And life doesn't always go as planned.
+Yes, life doesn't always go as planned.
 There will be many situations we can't change.

 What we can control, however, is how we react to them.
 We can choose to get angry, to suffer, to complain.
 Or we can choose to change our perspective and appreciate those moments.

 People often ask me why I like running so much.
-There's so many reasons, I usually say, before sharing a couple.
+There's so many reasons, I usually say, before rattling off a couple.

 But the true and honest answer every time, is simply because "I get to".